-Richard graduated with a BPharmSci(Hons) from Monash University and joined the group as an HDR students in 2019.
-He is working on antiviral agents to combat infectious diseases caused by alpha- and flaviviruses.
-Richard is also exploring new chemical strategies for peptide macrocyclisation, which can be used directly in biochemical assays to screen for enzyme inhibitors or ligands that target protein-protein interactions.
+Richard graduated with a BPharmSci(Hons) from Monash University and joined the group as an HDR student in 2019.
+He is exploring new chemical strategies for peptide stapling, which can be used directly in biochemical assays to screen for enzyme inhibitors or ligands that target protein-protein interactions.
 Richard has already published a new peptide stapling strategy.